yugabyte/yugabyte-db/docs/content/preview/migrate/performance.md

 **Performance test results**

-Following are the performance test results to demonstrate the preceding techniques:
+The following performance test results demonstrate the preceding techniques.

 yb-voyager was tested using varying configurations, including more parallel jobs, multiple disks, and a larger cluster.
 The tests were run using a 28GB CSV file with 350 million rows on YugabyteDB version 2.16.0.0-b90.